 Mental health is a vital element of your life; therefore, you should normalize talking to your doctor about it as that is the best way to deal with this situation.
 If a doctor affirms your mental or emotional condition, they are likely to suggest you adopt an ESA, which is one of the prescribed treatments for mental and emotional stress.
 The earlier you reach out to the doctor, the faster you tackle your situation.

 You need permission to adopt an ESA that is according to the Fair Housing Act (FHA).
 That is why it is important to get a legit letter from a licensed health practitioner.
 This letter confirms your mental and emotional condition and gives you the right to have an ESA to help with your condition.

-Chapter 6: How to Adopt an Emotional Support Animal
+6. How to Get an Emotional Support Animal?

 Realizing that you need an ESA is a great step to gaining your mental health, and it is the right decision to make.
 Having an Emotional Support Animal does not equate to increased responsibility; instead, it is a path to recovery.
 You gain a trusted companion who will keep you away from negative thoughts or feelings of loneliness or being unwanted.
 ESAs provide essential comfort and a sense of warmth.

 Knowing which animal to adopt depends on the magnitude of your condition.
 Do your research on the available ESAs and find one that is more suitable for you.
 Find animals that match your personality to some level and the amount of space you have in your home.
 For instance, if your house is not spacious, you can opt for a bird or a hamster.
 They use less space, and you won’t have to take them for walks if walking is not your preferred activity.

 You also need to put other things like your school or work into consideration.
 You need to know who will take care of your ESA while you are away at school or work, especially if your institution or workplace policy does not allow you to come with your ESA.
 Keep in mind, however, that some schools do allow ESAs because they are concerned about their students’ mental health.